StephenDev0/StikJIT/user-manual.md

 - **Does iOS 18.4 beta 1 work?**
   No, Apple broke JIT in this version.
 You should update.

-- **Will StikDebug be available on the normal App Store?**
-  Maybe, it is unclear if Apple will allow it.

 - **Is WireGuard still an option, or is StosVPN required?**
 StosVPN is required for StikJIT to work properly.
-It is not needed for StikDebug because the vpn is built in.
+It is not needed for StikDebug because the VPN is built in.

 # Idevice Error Codes